FEATURED CREDIT CARDS

 The key to the combination: Pooling points

-The magic of a Chase credit card combination lies in the ability to move the Ultimate Rewards points earned on one card to another.
-For the Freedom Unlimited®, this means transferring the rewards you earn, which are initially redeemable for cash back, to another premium Chase card that offers more valuable redemption options.
+The magic of a Chase card combination lies in moving Ultimate Rewards points from one card to another.
+For the Freedom Unlimited®, this means transferring rewards, initially redeemable for cash back, to a premium Chase card with more valuable redemption options.

 The "Chase duo": Freedom Unlimited® and Sapphire Preferred®

-A popular and effective combination pairs the Chase Freedom Unlimited® with the Chase Sapphire Preferred®.
-This duo is an excellent entry point into the world of strategic rewards earning.
+A common combination pairs the Chase Freedom Unlimited® with the Chase Sapphire Preferred® for an effective entry into strategic rewards earning.

-• How it works: You use the Freedom Unlimited® for all your non-bonus spending, earning a flat rate on every purchase.
-You then use the Sapphire Preferred® for its specific bonus categories, such as travel and dining.
+• How it works: Use Freedom Unlimited® for all non-bonus spending to earn a flat rate.
+Use Sapphire Preferred® for its bonus categories, like travel and dining.

-• Pooling for Value: By combining the points you earn from both cards onto the Sapphire Preferred®, you can unlock more valuable redemption options.
+• Pooling for value: Combine points from both cards onto the Sapphire Preferred® to unlock higher-value redemption options.

-• Access to Transfer Partners: The Sapphire Preferred® also provides access to Chase's network of airline and hotel partners, which is a major advantage for travel redemptions.
+• Access to transfer partners: Sapphire Preferred® grants access to Chase's airline and hotel partners for premium travel redemptions.

-For the most advanced rewards strategy, you can build a "trifecta" by adding a third card, such as the no-annual-fee Chase Freedom Flex®.
+For advanced strategies, add a third card, like the no-annual-fee Chase Freedom Flex®.

-• How it works: You use the Freedom Unlimited® for flat-rate earning, the Freedom Flex® for its rotating bonus categories, and a premium card like the Sapphire Preferred® or Sapphire Reserve® to unlock premium redemptions.
+• How it works: Freedom Unlimited® earns flat-rate rewards, Freedom Flex® handles rotating bonus categories, and a premium card like Sapphire Preferred® or Sapphire Reserve® unlocks premium redemptions.

-• Centralized Redemption: All the points from your three cards can be pooled together into the premium card's account to maximize their value.
+• Centralized redemption: Pool points from all three cards into the premium card's account to increase value.

 Is a combination right for you?

-A multi-card strategy is best for rewards enthusiasts who are organized and willing to put in the extra effort to track spending and pool points.
-For a more detailed look at whether the Freedom Unlimited®, or a combination, is the right card for your financial habits, see our guide on Is the Chase Freedom Unlimited Right for You?
+Multi-card strategies are ideal for organized rewards enthusiasts willing to track spending and pool points.
+For a deeper look at whether Freedom Unlimited® or a combination is suitable for you, see Is the Chase Freedom Unlimited Right for You?
 A Practical Guide.

 Related Articles